The Economy’s Impact on HR in 2026 (And How to Respond)

 Employees expect inflation-adjusted raises.

-Workers paying more for housing, groceries, healthcare, and transportation expect their compensation to reflect those increases.
-An employee earning $80,000 in 2023 might reasonably expect $88,000-$90,000 in 2026 just to maintain the same standard of living.
+Workers paying more for housing, groceries, healthcare, and transportation expect compensation to reflect it.
+An employee earning $80,000 in 2023 might reasonably expect $88,000 to $90,000 in 2026 just to hold the same standard of living.

 Inflation doesn’t hit uniformly.
-Some cities see higher price increases than others.
+Some cities see steeper price increases than others.
 Employees in high-cost areas feel the squeeze more acutely.

 Retention pressure increases.

-When compensation doesn’t keep pace with inflation, employees look for opportunities elsewhere.
-Turnover costs typically range from 50% to 200% of annual salary, depending on the role.
+When compensation doesn’t keep pace, employees look elsewhere.
+Turnover costs typically run 50% to 200% of annual salary, depending on the role.
+That pressure compounds a harder problem: global employee engagement fell to 20% in 2025, a 15-year low Gallup ties to roughly $10 trillion in lost productivity.

 How to Respond

 • Communicate total rewards clearly.
-Employees often undervalue benefits they receive.
-Make sure they understand the full value of their compensation package.
+Employees often undervalue the benefits they receive.
+Make sure they understand the full value of their package, especially as benefit costs climb.

 • Consider more frequent pay reviews.
-Annual raises may not keep pace with rapidly changing economic conditions.
-Semi-annual or even quarterly adjustments, even if smaller, can help retention.
+Annual raises may not keep pace with fast-moving conditions.
+Semi-annual or quarterly adjustments, even if smaller, can help retention.

 • Implement structured compensation plans.
-Some organizations are adopting automatic cost-of-living adjustments (COLA) tied to indices like the Consumer Price Index.
+Some organizations adopt automatic cost-of-living adjustments (COLA) tied to indices like the Consumer Price Index.

 • Balance fixed and variable compensation.
-Performance bonuses, profit-sharing, and equity compensation provide upside without permanently increasing fixed costs.
+Performance bonuses, profit-sharing, and equity provide upside without permanently raising fixed costs.

 Economic factors are uncontrollable.
 Your response to them isn’t.
 Build the HR department that thrives regardless of conditions.